Welcome to part one of my guitar fretboard memorization system.

 Being ready in just that sort of situation can mean the difference between getting a gig in a band or being passed up.

-The musical alphabet on guitar is made up from the first seven letters of the alphabet and then repeats.
+The musical alphabet on guitar is made up of the first seven letters of the alphabet and then repeats.

 A, B, C, D, E, F, G and then A again.